EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 features *(Optional)*
 """""""""""""""""""""
 Path to the file with list of features if using :ref:`fine-grained column selection <feature_list_column_selection>`.
-Alternatively, you can pass a ``list`` of feature names to include.
-If a list is passed,
+Alternatively, you can pass a ``list`` of feature names to include in the experiment.

 .. _feature_subset_file: